telefonicaid/fiware-orion/test/acceptance/behave/README.md

-        --> common_steps/:               folder with common steps used in several features -->  *.py                  files with common steps associated to previous scenarios --> functionality/               sub-folder to save all features in each functionality area --> environment.py:        may define code to run before and after certain events during your testing.
+        --> common_steps/:               folder with common steps used in several features -->  *.py                  files with common steps associated to previous scenarios --> functionality/               sub-folder to save all features in each functionality area --> environment.py:        may define code to run before and after certain events during your testing. (recommend use generic in root path)
               --> *.feature              files used to define scenarios --> steps/                 folder of steps associated to features in the functionality -->  *.py             files with steps associated to previous scenarios